sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

 ### Before You Begin

-Remember that we are trying to help Alpha Office predict the credit and payment suitability of their customers.
+Remember that we are helping Alpha Office predict the credit and payment suitability of their customers.
 We can use machine learning to help us here because we already have a set of customers with known credit and payment status.
 This is what we are going to use to train a model that will predict for new customers if their credit is suitable.

 This lab uses a decision tree algorithm which is a classification technique.
 If these are new to you, here’s a [presentation](https://objectstorage.us-ashburn-1.oraclecloud.com/n/natdcshjumpstartprod/b/adbml/o/Machine_Learning_Introduction.pdf) and a short video below that explains machine learning, classification, and decision trees at a high level.